Creating a new data broker in Google Cloud

 If a proxy is required for internet access, then the proxy must be in Google Cloud and use the same service account as the data broker.

-Once the data broker is available, click Continue in Cloud Sync.
+Once the data broker is available, click Continue in BlueXP copy and sync.

 The instance takes approximately 5 to 10 minutes to deploy.
-You can monitor the progress from the Cloud Sync service, which automatically refreshes when the instance is available.
+You can monitor the progress from the BlueXP copy and sync service, which automatically refreshes when the instance is available.

 Complete the pages in the wizard to create the new sync relationship.